KristinaDeleva/Chocolate-Boutique/README.md

             -id: true
     ```

-    Now you can able to access the Admin Privileges like `Creating Product, Removing Product, etc..`
+    Now you can able to access the Admin Privileges like `Editing Product, Removing Product, etc..`

 10. Run the Server.